-The questions of a (psychological) questionnaire may have to be answered by different actors each of them possessing a specific role.
-For example, follow-up questions related to the subject involved in a psychological questionnaire might have to be answered by a psychologist and not by the subject itself.
-Consequently, the electronic questionnaire application must ensure that only those questions are displayed to an actor intended for him or her.
+The questions of a (psychological) questionnaire might have to be answered by different actors each of them possessing a specific role.
+For example, follow-up questions related to the subject involved in a psychological questionnaire have to be answered by a psychologist and not by the subject itself.
+In order to avoid bad quality of the data collected, actors should be further assisted when interacting with the smart mobile device; e.g., through error messages, help texts, or onthe-fly validations of entered data.
+Consequently, the electronic questionnaire application must ensure that only those questions are displayed to an actor that are actually intended her.
 Figure 5 shows the startable activities, currently available for a specific actor using the smart mobile device.